What is Hemifacial Spasm?

 Microvascular Decompression

 In the majority of cases, hemifacial spasm is caused by a blood vessel, such as a vein or artery, pressing up against the nerve, causing the nerve to misfire.
 MVD surgery addresses this “conflict” by positioning a small Teflon sponge between the blood vessel and the facial nerve, creating a cushion or insulation that protects the nerve from the pulsing of the blood vessel.
 Recovery from MVD is relatively short, and noticeable relief is usually immediate.
+Most patients return to normal activities within a few weeks and experience long-lasting improvement.
+You can learn more about this procedure on our Microvascular Decompression blog.

-If you are interested in learning more about MVD surgery for hemifacial spasm, call my office at (201) 327-8600 to see if you qualify for a telehealth visit asap
+“ If you are interested in learning more about MVD surgery for hemifacial spasm, call my office at (201) 327-8600 to see if you qualify for a telehealth visit asap“

 – Dr. Anthony D’Ambrosio